Mental health in Australia

-Mental health in Australia has been through a significant shift in the last 50 years, with 20% of Australians experiencing one or more mental health episodes in their lifetimes.
-Australia runs on a mixed health care system, with both public and private health care streams.
-The public system includes a government run insurance scheme called Medicare, which itself aids towards mental health schemes.
-Each state within Australia have their own management plans for mental health treatment, however, the overarching system and spending remains the same.
+Mental health in Australia involves state, private and community sector intervention in mental health issues.
+20% of Australians experiences one or more mental health episodes in their lifetime.
+Australia runs on a mixed health care system, with both public and private health care.
+The public system includes a government run insurance scheme called Medicare, which aids mental health schemes.
+Each state within Australia has its own management plans for mental health treatment.
+However, the overarching system and spending remains the same.

-Australia has been noted as being a ‘leader’ in mental health policy making and management.
-Australia has gone through a rigorous process towards making their mental health policies, with a rich history and a series of changes.

 History

-Australia has a recorded history of a British system of managing mental health since the first fleet arrived in 1788.
-When the convicts arrived, all those deemed ‘insane’ were placed in a locked area.
+Australia largely instituted a British system of managing mental health, after the arrival of the First Fleet in 1788.
 Australia had its first psychiatric facility in 1811.
-Previously individuals with mental illnesses were placed together with convicts and criminals.
-With the introduction of a psychiatric facility, the mentally disturbed were managed separately.
+Prior to that, individuals with mental illnesses were placed together with convicts and criminals.

-One of the key moments in Australia’s history with mental health, was its so-called deinstitutionalisation in NSW.
+One of the key moments in Australia’s history of mental health care, was its so-called deinstitutionalisation in New South Wales.
 This came about after the Richmond Report was released in 1983.
-This report investigated the rumours of abuse and injustices towards the patients of psychiatric institutions.
-Controversies over whether or not the change did any good remain.
+This report investigated rumours of abuse and injustices towards patients of psychiatric institutions.
+Controversies over whether the report did any good remain.

 The first National Mental Health Care Plan was introduced in 1992.
-There have been five national mental health care plans.
-The Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan) was endorsed by the COAG Health Council in August 2017.
+There have been six national mental health care plans.
+The Sixth National Mental Health and Suicide Prevention Plan (Fifth Plan) was published in May 2021.

-Current

-Despite the fact that Australia has been celebrated for its sophisticated mental health management systems, there are still are wide range of issues.
-The Australian Medical Association reported in the 2018 mental health review that “Currently Australia lacks an overarching mental health ‘architecture’.
+Despite the fact that Australia has been celebrated for its sophisticated mental health management systems, a wide range of issues remain.
+The Australian Medical Association (AMA) reported in the 2018 mental health review that “Australia lacks an overarching mental health ‘architecture’.
 There is no agreed national design or structure that facilitates prevention or proper care for people with mental illness.”
 While the organisation noted that youth mental health care was fairly successful, it believed that the status of treatment for adults was severely lacking.
 The AMA argued that the Australian government lacked a structural plan for mental health management and that the future of mental health treatment in Australia was in a dangerous position.

 The Australian government spent $9.1 billion on mental health related services in 2017.
-This averaged out to $375 per person, a rise from $359 in the year prior.
+This averages to $375 per person, a rise from $359 in the year prior.
 In 2016-2017, 7.4% of the Australian government's health expenditure went towards mental health services.
 Critics have requested an increase in funding, claiming that the mental health budget is far too small.
 In 2015, mental health accounted for 5.2% of the overall yearly health budgeting, although mental health equated to 12% of the total burden of disease.